What’s a Steroid Injection?

 Doctors may inject corticosteroids into the joints, muscles, and tissues with the area around the spine and the bloodstream.
 Intravenous steroid injections help to treat serious inflammation throughout the body.
-Steroids like hydrocortisone found effective for bursitis and muscle and tendon pain.
-Other steroids like triamcinolone and methylprednisolone treat painful joints very well.
+Steroids such as hydrocortisone found effective for bursitis and muscle and tendon pain.
+Other steroids such as triamcinolone and methylprednisolone treat painful joints very well.

 What Conditions Do Steroid Injections Treat?